by Chloe Wilcox

 I've also learned that, if I keep art supplies on our kitchen table, friends will write quotes or illustrate something they heard about and I can tape them up on the wall next to the schedule as a growing collage of our weekend.
 I told my friends that my piano was our personal art gallery, and to please bring their work so that we can see it and enjoy the talent within the group.

-As the years have gone, I've realized that we really, really like keeping Friday and Saturday evenings for "concerts."
+As the years have gone on, I've realized that we really, really like keeping Friday and Saturday evenings for "concerts."
 I’m choosing to save all of the Artistic Interludes for those times.
 I have found it is a lovely way to end the day because our brains are full and tired and we just needed to be cared for by the beauty of good music.

 Having a virtual Moot to share has been a joyful, soul-nourishing way for me to love the people around me.
 Some previous attendees started asking months ago for the dates for this year’s Moot, so that they could plan well and make sure they could attend the whole thing!
 It’s becoming a cherished yearly gathering for our little community.